rlannon/SINx86/doc/Calling Convention.md

 Values are returned on RAX (or another variant of the register depending on the data width) where possible.
 Floating-point types are returned in XMM0.
 Any unused bits in the register are undefined.

 User-defined types (structs), arrays, and strings (if necessary) are returned on the stack, and a pointer to the data within them will be contained within RAX.
 It is the **callee's** responsibility to allocate memory for the return object.
 This differs from the x64 C++ calling convention.

+### Register Preservation
+The only register preserved by this convention is `rbp`.
+All other registers must be preserved before the call if they need to be saved.

 ## Interfacing with C
 The SIN calling convention also allows compilers to interface with C functions, and as such, there must be a way to ensure the SIN compiler handles arguments and return values properly.
 As such, a few keywords exist to alert the compiler to how a function should be called in the function declaration.
 Note these keywords may also be used with SIN functions, but must be done in the definition (and declaration, if present).